About the STEMarts Model

 The STEMarts Education Model is based on carefully designed media-rich workshops, online tools, hands-on demos or community sci-art interventions built on instruction with four design pillars that revolve around the core principle that all content must help students connect to self, society and the natural world as an interdependent ecosystem, to develop empathy and see themselves as planetary citizens.
-The diagram above provides a visual illustration of the key components that guide all the activities and intended outcomes.
+The diagram below provides a visual illustration of the key components that guide all the activities and intended outcomes.

 The future is here, it’s just unevenly distributed – William Gibson